Work with the SOAP API

 These examples illustrate some of the most common SOAP API uses.

 When working with the SOAP API, you can only successfully complete calls that use features enabled for the account containing your API user login.
-If a feature has not been enabled for your account, you cannot use the SOAP API to perform that feature.
-Contact your Marketing Cloud representative for more information about identifying and enabling features for your account.
+If a feature has not been enabled for your account, you can’t use the SOAP API to perform that feature.
+Contact your Account Executive for more information about identifying and enabling features for your account.

 The SOAP API supports many different email creation scenarios.
-You can create emails in Marketing Cloud and operate on the emails with the API or perform the entire email creation process with the API.
+You can create emails in the web interface and operate on the emails with the API or perform the entire email creation process with the API.